LandscapeGeoinformatics/geopython-ut-2019-course/source/L0/recap-python.rst

 Create a folder named ``L0`` in your geopython2019 working directory.

 Download the linked **.ipynb** files (Jupyter Notebook files) - right click on the links below (Chapter 1, Chapter 2 etc) and save them into your ``geopython2019/L0`` folder.
-Go back into the console/commandline prompt, make sure you are in the directory where you extracted the materials.
+Go back into the console/commandline prompt (Anaconda prompt), make sure you are in the directory where you extracted the materials.
 There you should now start the Jupyter notebook.

+1) Open Anaconda Prompt

+2) activate "geopy2019" environment

+3) navigate into your working folder

+4) start Jupyter notebook

 All you need to do to play notebooks is to type the following command in your project folder: